In general, there are four options for reporting nursing home abuse or complaints.

 While you need to act fast to protect your loved ones, the law is on your side.
 If possible, talk to the patient and create a written record of their concerns.
 Keep in mind that often, patients are reluctant to share stories of abuse out of fear that there will be retribution by the nursing home.
 Unless you believe your loved one is in immediate danger, you should try and work with the nursing home facility.

 Option 1: Contact The Nursing Home

 Take immediate action by reporting any signs of abuse to the nursing home administrators.
 By law, they are obligated to address your complaints.
-If you are concerned that reporting a problem will lead to retribution or additional abuse or patient bullying, then escalate the complaint by calling or contacting the New Jersey State Ombudsman.
+If you are concerned that reporting a problem will lead to retribution, additional abuse, or staff to patient bullying, then escalate the complaint by contacting the New Jersey State Ombudsman.